qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 Dynamically-typed languages also have "types".
 The "type" here is **the mapping between in-memory data and information**.

 Even in dynamic languages, the **data still has "shape" at runtime**. **The program only works with specific "shapes" of data**.

-It cannot work with wrongly-shaped data.
-The code that computes number cannot work when you give it a file object.
-The code that requires a field cannot work when that field is missing.
+In dynamic languages, code still cannot work properly with wrongly-shaped data.
+For example, in Python, if a function accepts an array of string, but you pass it one string, then it may treat each character as a string, which is wrong.

 Mainstream languages often have relatively simpler and less expressive type systems.
 Some "shape" of data are complex and cannot be easily expressed in mainstram languages' type system (without type erasure).